zastrixarundell/bookrepository/README.md

 # Book Repository

 This is a simple webapp which I personally use to see all of the books I have.
 It always shows the count and the price of all of the books I've bought, the series which they belong to, etc.

+It shows all of the data with the administrate panel.

 Unlike a specific website (\*khm\* bookdepo- ... \*khm\*) it supports multiple induviduals authors when they've written a specific book, huzzah!